 around [m eye]s [m] can be heard as [n]. [r] can be heard around [y].

-PI: Murder, it’s all this denied bullshit [did you go down and see what’s going on?]
+PI: it’s all this [d]enied bullshit [did you go down and see what’s going on?]

-(Note: there is no confidence with [murder] as it easily sounds like something else.
-There is no obvious [th]is or [d]enied; however, in spontaneous speech, elision of these sounds is possible}.
+There is no obvious [th]is or [d]enied; however, in spontaneous speech, elision of these sounds is possible.

 it’s all [what’s]

-this [see] Elision occurs at [th] with a labial approximate taking it’s place.
+this [see] Elision occurs at [th] with a labial approximate in its place.
+The failure to articulate [th] would occur in FS.

-denied [down] The double syllable effect in [dow-n] give some sense of [denied]
+denied [down] The double syllable effect in [dow-n] give some sense of [denied].
+There is no initial [d]; however, assimilation to the preceding [s] is quite possible.

 bullshit [did she go] A sense of [b] is possible on release of FS g[o]..
 The [g] is silent and di[d] is silent. [ll] is not there, however, in spontaneous speech this is possible.

-If anything is viable here, one gets from this the sense of someone (Mom?) walking around.
-Using the word [shit] with [Mom] could either refer to her feeling ‘pyscho’ at JonBenet missing, or alternatively, Burke’s unease that she was walking around that night. [girl] may or may not be there with [afraid].
-He does seem to say that (he?) is [nervous] though.
+One gets from this the sense of someone (Mom?) walking around.
+Using the word [shit] with [Mom] could either refer to her feeling ‘pyscho’ at JonBenet missing, or alternatively, Burke’s unease that she was walking around that night.
+He does seem to say that (he?) is [nervous].

 These are reversals from Al Gore’s CNN Town Hall interview in July 2017 promoting his new book.